danisztls/supernova-theme/README.md

 # Supernova

-**Supernova is a theme with vivid colors inspired by the light of the stars.**
+**Supernova is a dark theme with vivid colors inspired by the light of the stars.**

 ![Supernova Spectrum](https://raw.githubusercontent.com/lbcnz/supernova-theme/main/img/supernova.png)